celo-org/celo-proposals/CIPs/cip.donut.md

 ## Rationale

-Functionality: We add a number of new features and precompiles to enable new cryptographic protocols and support Plumo.
+__Functionality__: We add a number of new features and precompiles to enable new cryptographic protocols and support Plumo.

-Validator Quality of life: CIPs 21 and (split etherbase?) address common validator needs wrt reward allocation.
+__Validator Quality of Life__: CIPs 21 and Split Etherbase proposal address common validator needs with respect to reward allocation.

 ## Implementation